List of tipping customs by country: United States

 Tipping is a practiced social custom in the United States.
 Tipping by definition is voluntary – at the discretion of the customer.
-In restaurants offering traditional table service, a gratuity of 15–20% of the amount of a customer’s check (before tax) is customary when good to excellent service is provided.
+In restaurants offering traditional table service, a gratuity of 15–20% of the amount of a customer's check (before tax) is customary when good to excellent service is provided.
 In buffet-style restaurants where the server brings only beverages, 10–15% is customary.
 Higher tips may be given for excellent service, and lower tips for mediocre or subpar service.
 In the case of bad or rude service no tip may be given, and the restaurant manager may be notified of the issue at hand.
 Tips are also generally given for services provided at golf courses, casinos, hotels, spas, salons, and for concierge services, food delivery, and taxis.
 This etiquette applies to service at weddings where the host should provide appropriate tips to workers at the end of an event; the amount may be negotiated in the contract.

 The Fair Labor Standards Act defines tippable employees as individuals who customarily and regularly receive tips of $30 or more per month.
-Federal law permits employers to include tips towards satisfying the difference between employees' hourly wage and minimum wage.
-Federal minimum wage for tipped employees in the United States is $2.13 per hour, as long as the combination of tips and $2.13 hourly wage exceed the standard minimum wage of $7.25 per hour, although some states and territories provide more generous provisions for tipped employees.
-For example, laws in Alaska, California, Minnesota, Montana, Nevada, Oregon, Washington, and Guam specify that employees must be paid the full minimum wage of that state/territory (which is equal or higher than the federal minimum wage in these instances) without regard to tips.
+Federal law permits employers pay tippable workers a "submimimum" wage of $2.13 per hour, as long as, when combined with money earned from tips, the worker's hourly pay is equal to or greater than the standard federal minimum wage of $7.25 per hour.
+Some states and territories, however, provide more generous provisions for tipped employees.
+For example, laws in Alaska, California, Minnesota, Montana, Nevada, Oregon, Washington, and Guam specify that employees must be paid the full minimum wage of that state/territory (equal to or higher than the federal minimum wage) without regard to tips.